dami-gupta-git/tumor_board_v2/DECISIONS.md

 ### Tier Definitions

+**Note:** Sublevels (A/B/C/D) are used internally for confidence calculation but are NOT displayed to users.
+Users see only "Tier I", "Tier II", "Tier III", or "Tier IV".

 | Tier | Definition | Evidence Requirements |
 |------|------------|----------------------|
 | **I-A** | FDA-approved OR professional guidelines | FDA label, NCCN/ASCO guidelines, CIViC Level A |